centrifugal/centrifugo/docs/content/server/configuration.md

 * `address` – bind your Centrifugo to specific interface address (by default `""`)
 * `port` – port to bind Centrifugo to (by default `8000`)
 * `engine` – engine to use - `memory` or `redis` (by default `memory`).
-Read more about engines in next sections.
+Read more about engines in [special chapter](../engines).

 Note that some options can be set via command-line.
 Command-line options are more valuable when set than configuration file's options.
 See description of [viper](https://github.com/spf13/viper) – to see more details about configuration options priority.

 ### Channel options

 Let's look on options related to channels.
 Channel is an entity to which clients can subscribe to receive messages published into that channel.
-Channel is just a string (several symbols has special meaning in Centrifugo - see special chapter to find more information about channels).
+Channel is just a string (several symbols has special meaning in Centrifugo - see [special chapter](../channels) to find more information about channels).
 The following options will affect channel behaviour:

 * `publish` – allow clients to publish messages into channels directly (from client side).
 Your application will never receive those messages.
-In idiomatic case all messages must be published by your application backend using Centrifugo API.
+In idiomatic case all messages must be published to Centrifugo by your application backend using Centrifugo API.
 But this option can be useful when you want to build something without backend-side validation and saving into database.
 This option can also be useful for demos and prototyping real-time ideas.
 Note that client can only publish data into channel after successfully subscribed on it.
 By default it's `false`.

 * `subscribe_to_publish` - when `publish` option enabled client can publish into channel without beong subscribed to it.
 This option enables automatic check that client subscribed on channel before allowing client to publish into channel.

-* `anonymous` – this option enables anonymous access (with empty user ID in connection parameters).
+* `anonymous` – this option enables anonymous access (with empty `user` ID in connection token).
 In most situations your application works with authorized users so every user has its own unique id.
 But if you provide real-time features for public access you may need unauthorized access to some channels.
 Turn on this option and use empty string as user ID.
 By default `false`.

 * `presence` – enable/disable presence information.
 Presence is a structure with clients currently subscribed on channel.
-By default `false` – i.e. no presence information available for channels.
+By default `false` – i.e. no presence information will be available for channels.

 * `join_leave` – enable/disable sending join(leave) messages when client subscribes on channel (unsubscribes from channel).
 By default `false`.